 This toll is levied on motorways and a number of regional and municipal roads.
-The OBU must be switched on whenever you use a Belgian road (showing a green light at all times and no error message).
+The OBU must be switched on whenever you drive on a Belgian road (showing a green light at all times and no error message).
 The system is based on the ‘user pays’ principle.
-This means that everyone pays a fair contribution for using the roads.
+This means that everyone pays a fair contribution to use the roads.

-Satellic collects the toll on behalf of the Flemish, Walloon and Brussels-Capital regions.
+Satellic collects the toll on behalf of the 3 Belgian regions: Flanders, Wallonia and Brussels-Capital.